L5Modular/L5Modular/README.md

 The behaviour of this package is highly customizable.
 You can define which components should be generated, what kind of routing is preferred and the module structure.
 The routing, the structure and a status is also configurable for every module individually.
-To be able to do the mentioned settings you need a `config/modules.php` file which needs to return an array.
+To be able to do the mentioned settings there must be a `config/modules.php` file which should return an array.

 ### Publish config file